mee25870/MIST4610Group3Project2/README.md

 ## Questions
 **Question 1: How have national violent crime and property crime incident counts trended over time in the United States?**
-- The goal of this question is to determine whether violent crime and property crime in the United States have been going up, going down, or staying the same over the years.
-It pulls data from two different tables, one containing the actual yearly crime counts and another containing location names, joining them together by a shared location code.
-The results are then filtered by national-level data and is limited to the two crime categories in question.
+- The goal of this question is to determine whether the frequency of violent crime and property crime in the United States has trended upward, downward, or stayed the same over the years.
+It pulls data from two different tables: one containing the actual yearly crime counts and another containing location names, joining them together by a shared location code.
+The results are then filtered by national-level data and are limited to the two crime categories in question.
 Sorting by date ascending makes it easy to spot trends over time.
-This data is important to have as researchers may be interested in what caused a spike or drop in the different types of crimes.
-For example, major societal events like the COVID-19 pandemic could be potential factors worth investigating.
+Questions like these are important to ask as the data can show us significant patterns that researchers may be interested in investigating further, such as what caused a spike or drop in a specific type of crime.
+Something like a major societal event (like the COVID-19 pandemic, for example) could be a potential factor or reason for seeing significant changes in crime data, and that is why we must investigate.
 ```sql
 SELECT t.DATE, t.VARIABLE_NAME, t.VALUE, g.GEO_NAME, g.LEVEL,
 FROM SNOWFLAKE_PUBLIC_DATA_FREE.PUBLIC_DATA_FREE.FBI_CRIME_TIMESERIES t